-Pork Chili Verde is a spicy stew made with pork ribs cooked in a tomatillo sauce until fork-tender and delicious.
-Amazing with rice and warm corn tortillas!
+Pork Chili Verde made with pork ribs in a spicy tomatillo sauce.
+Hearty and delicious, this spicy stew is amazing with rice and warm corn tortillas!

-As you can see from the good amount of recipes I have on the blog, I have a deep affinity for Mexican food.
+As you can see from the good amount of recipes I have on the blog, I have nothing but deep love for Mexican food.
 Tacos de lengua, coctel de camarones, caldo de res, nopales con huevos, you name it, I love it.

-Scoopfuls of fiery salsa on crisp corn chips are my idea of perfect game day eats.
-For a dinner meal that’s big and bold on flavors, nothing beats for me a generous bowl of pork chili verde served with rice and warm tortillas.
+Scoopfuls of fiery salsa on crisp corn chips are my idea of a perfect game day eats.
+But for a dinner meal that’s big and bold on flavors, nothing beats for me a generous bowl of pork chili verde served with rice and warm tortillas.

 I am fortunate to have a Mexican supermarket a short drive from the house.
 Every Saturday without fail, I leisurely roam its aisles for hours, inhaling all the wonderful food I get to discover.
-It was on one such Saturday months ago when I learned how to make pork chili verde at home.
+It was on one such Saturday months ago when I learned how to make this amazing pork dish at home

 The pork chili verde I was familiar with and extensively enjoyed in the past at my favorite Mexican restaurant was made from hefty chunks of pork shoulder but my two newfound besties stressed on costillas (pork ribs) as best for this spicy pork stew.
 And right they were!
 The pot I made that very day and every day since was beyond amazing!
 It’s just so much more delicious to gnaw on snippets of meat attached to bones while sopping up the robust green sauce with soft corn tortillas.
-Did I say amazing?
+Give it and I bet you’ll agree. 🙂

 - 3 pounds pork spareribs